portellam/auto-xorg/README.md

 ## Disclaimer
 Tested on Debian Linux, on my personal Laptop PC (Thinkpad T500-series, with NVIDIA Optimus) and Desktop PC (Intel Core 9th Gen. and Z390 motherboard).

 My Desktop has no issues and works as expected.
 Primary and secondary GPUs are NVIDIA 10-series and AMD Radeon HD 6900-series, respectively.
+Given such a setup, I am able to successfully alternate between Windows 10 and Windows XP virtual machines.

 **I daily drive this Desktop, and Auto-Xorg works as expected.** Whenever I choose to boot either VGA device, it does the job.